jawalsh/comic-book-paratexts/pages/cbp.md

 > Senancour's Oberman includes a sort of thematic index called “Indications,” arranged in alphabetical order (*Adversité, Aisance, Amitié* [Adversity, Ease, Friendship] …); *Moby-Dick* opens with a comprehensive documentary dossier about whales; Updike's *Bech: A Book* ends with an imaginary bibliography of works by and studies about the hero (the studies are attributed apocryphally to real critics); the “appendix” of Perec's *Vie mode d’emploi* [*Life: A User's Manual*] contains a floor plan of the building, an index of persons and places, a chronology, a list of authors quoted, and an “Alphabetical Checklist of Some of the Stories Narrated in this Manual.”
 Novelistic works like Zola's *Rougon-Macquart*, Thackeray's *Henry Esmond*, Nabokov's *Ada*, or Renaud Camus's *Roman roi* contain family trees constructed by the authors themselves.
 For the *Portable Faulkner* of 1946, Faulkner drew a map of Yoknapatawpha County; and Umberto Eco drew a plan of the abbey in The *Name of the Rose*. (pp. 404-405)

-Documentary paratexts are not uncommon in comics, and they are of particular interests because, like epigraphs and notes, they are generally created by the creators (writers and artists) of the main comics narrative, and they are conceptually coloser to the “text” than many other comic book paratexts, like fan correspondence and advertisements.
+Documentary paratexts are not uncommon in comics, and they are of particular interests because, like epigraphs and notes, they are generally created by the creators (writers and artists) of the main comics narrative, and they are conceptually closer to the “text” than many other comic book paratexts, like fan correspondence and advertisements.
 For instance, a sectional view of the Baxter Building, headquarters of Marvel’s Fantastic Four superhero team, provides spatial contexts to narratives about the Fantastic Four.
 These sectional views are intended as persistent reference material for readers.
 An [example by Stan Lee and Jack Kirby from 1963](items/cbp_0924.html) implores readers to “Save for future reference!”
 [Another, by Marv Wolfman and Kieth Pollard, from 1968](items/cbp_0927.html) announces itself as a “handy-dandy reference.”
 Similarly, a map of the “Hyperborian Age of Conan” adds spatial contexts to stories about Robert E. Howards fictional world and its inhabitants.

-{% include feature/image.html objectid="cbp_0924" width="75" alt="Sectional view of the the Baxter Building, headquarters of the Fantastic Four, from Fantastic Four Annual #1 (1963).
-Marvel Comics." caption="Sectional view of the the Baxter Building, headquarters of the Fantastic Four, from Fantastic Four Annual #1 (1963)"%}
+{% include feature/image.html objectid="cbp_0924" width="75" alt="Sectional view of the Baxter Building, headquarters of the Fantastic Four, from Fantastic Four Annual #1 (1963).
+Marvel Comics." caption="Sectional view of the Baxter Building, headquarters of the Fantastic Four, from Fantastic Four Annual #1 (1963)"%}

 {% include feature/image.html objectid="cbp_0071" width="75" alt="“The Hyperborian Age of Conan Circa 10,000 B.C.: From a map prepared by Robert E. Howard.”
 Savage Sword of Conan #14 (September 1976).
 Marvel Comics." caption="“The Hyperborian Age of Conan Circa 10,000 B.C.: From a map prepared by Robert E. Howard.”
 Savage Sword of Conan #14 (September 1976).
 Marvel Comics."%}

-Less narrative-focused documentary paratexts include “pin-up” pages of popular characters, often with explanatory text and bibliographic details about notabler appearances of the character.
+Less narrative-focused documentary paratexts include “pin-up” pages of popular characters, often with explanatory text and bibliographic details about notable appearances of the character.
 Like the sectional views of the Fantastic Four’s Baxter building, these pin-ups also serve as reference material, with a short biography of the featured character and bibliographic information about the character’s first appearance.

 {% include feature/image.html objectid="cbp_0932" width="75" alt="Pin-up page featuring the Lizard from Amazing Spider-Man Annual #1 (1964).
 Marvel Comics." caption="Pin-up page featuring the Lizard from Amazing Spider-Man Annual #1 (1964).
 Marvel Comics."%}